sarmadiali98/ReLico/README.md

 The evaluation scenarios include:

-1. fire emergency
+1. fire emergency,
-2. intrusion with stealth mode
+2. intrusion with stealth mode,
-3. fire overriding intrusion
+3. fire overriding intrusion,
-4. normal baseline operation
+4. normal baseline operation,
-5. cold-temperature heater activation
+5. cold-temperature heater activation.

 These scenarios are validated through runtime event and property markers in the adapted LF execution path.